 In the Evaluate phase, students are engaging in activities that are consistent with those presented in prior phases but with the goal of assessing their explanations.
 As with all assessment, teachers should have a clear understanding of evidence of student learning and what to “look for” in student work.

-Think you might already be using the 5E Model in your classroom?
+Are you already using the 5E Model in your classroom?
 Wondering where you may need to improve?
-Complete iExploreScience’s 5E Classroom Quick Check to evaluate how your own teaching practices align to the 5E Model.
+Join the Science Teacher Tribe as a Limited Member (it’s free!) to complete iExploreScience’s 5E Teacher Reflection.
+Evaluate how your own teaching practices align to the 5E Model.